 Chapter 45.
-“Programming as Literacy,” by Annette Vee (University of Pittsburgh) open access
+“Programming as Literacy,” by Annette Vee (open access)

 “Computer programming is the new literacy,” say countless popular articles on education.
 In fact, the claims for programming as a kind of literacy stretch back to the 1960s.
 Linking programming to literacy is rhetorically expeditious because literacy can be an argument for funding and political support.
 But connections between programming and writing are more than political savvy: like writing, programming is a symbolic system operating through an inscribed language and social contexts.
 This chapter introduces several influential projects that have posited programming as a literacy, provides logical reasons for these connections, points to several legal cases that demonstrate how programming functions like (and unlike) writing, and concludes by pointing to several ways the humanities can contribute to understandings of computer programming as part of the environment in which people now dwell and communicate.

 Chapter 46.
-“Expressive Processing: Interpretation and Creation,” by Noah Wardrip-Fruin (University of California, Santa Cruz) open access
+“Expressive Processing: Interpretation and Creation,” by Noah Wardrip-Fruin (open access)

 Software Studies approaches use humanities and/or social science methods and engage the specific operations of particular software – for purposes ranging from understanding digital culture to the development of procedural literacy and the creation of novel software.
 “Expressive processing” names a particular software studies approach that focuses on the (perhaps unconscious) ideas, as well as intellectual and material histories, expressed through the design and operation of computational processes.
 Using this approach to examine existing works can reveal something quite different from what software authors state publicly, as this chapter outlines with Abelson and Carroll’s “Goldwater Machine.”
 This approach can also help guide the creation of new works, complementing techniques such as playtesting and arts critique, as this chapter outlines with the social simulation storytelling game, Prom Week.
 Through such work, we can not only better understand the computational media that shapes our society, but also develop perspectives that can help us understand software more generally and find ways to extend what it can express.

 Chapter 47.
-“Building Interactive Stories,” by Anastasia Salter (University of Central Florida) open access
+“Building Interactive Stories,” by Anastasia Salter (open access)

 Interactive stories sit at the intersection of many fields and forms, including games, comics, electronic literature, hypertext, and interactive fiction.
 An interactive story is any narrative-driven experience in which the reader becomes a user or player by becoming a participant in the work, usually through clicking, choosing, or exploring.
 This intersection has created many challenges in defining and recognizing interactive stories, as it often leads to grouping interactive stories that share particular platforms or technologies without recognizing the larger characteristics of a growing form.
 Building interactive stories requires considering narrative in terms of interaction and simulation, which can transform our relationship with a text and allow readers to explore choices and spaces.
 Open source platforms, including Twine and Inform 7, offer affordances and accessible methods for building procedural systems that take advantage of these structures for designing story-driven experiences.

 Chapter 48.
-“Reading Culture through Code,” by Mark C. Marino (University of Southern California) open access
+“Reading Culture through Code,” by Mark C. Marino (open access)

 The analysis of source code is an emerging approach to interpreting digital texts.
 This chapter introduces the methodologies of Critical Code Studies (CCS), situates it within the landscape of media and technology studies, and models the interpretive practices through a few case studies to demonstrate how understanding source code can enrich readings of technoculture through electronic texts.

 Chapter 49.
-“Critical Unmaking: Toward a Queer Computation,” by Jacob Gaboury (University of California, Berkeley) open access
+“Critical Unmaking: Toward a Queer Computation,” by Jacob Gaboury (open access)

 This essay explores the intersection of queer theory and critical practices in digital humanities, offering up a critique of our impulse toward productivity and making through an engagement with critical practices of unmaking.
 Engaging with queer discourses on the politics of failure alongside tactical and artistic practices in glitch studies, computer history, and critical code studies, the essay looks to model various modes of working with digital technologies to critique the ideological and technological assumptions that structure them.
 In acknowledging the challenge of making queer bodies, identities, and theories legible to digital media, the essay calls for further experimentation by scholars, artists, and students of digital humanities to think technology, sexuality, and identity together.

 Chapter 50.
-“Making Things to Make Sense of Things: DIY as Research and Practice,” by Kat Jungnickel (Goldsmiths, University of London) open access
+“Making Things to Make Sense of Things: DIY as Research and Practice,” by Kat Jungnickel (open access)

 This chapter is about making as research or, more specifically, making things to make sense of things.
 I draw on a mixed method project about the cycling boom of the late nineteenth century, gender relations, and radical feminist cultures of invention.
 The 1890s were a remarkable period of socio-technical change.
 Here, the history of Victorian women’s inventiveness is rendered visible in the form of design patents for new types of cycle wear, specifically “convertible” costumes that enabled the wearer to adapt street wear to cycle wear when required.
 As a tactic for making sense of the complexity of these designs, I collaborated with an interdisciplinary research team – pattern cutter, weaver, and artist – to sew a collection of convertible cycle wear inspired by these patents.
 Taking a DIY (Do-It-Yourself) ethic as both a central theme in the research and my practice, I discuss what emerges in this process of learning from doing, rendering public the mess, mistakes, and tangential happenings and how making and entangling through design histories surfaces new and different ways of exploring mobilities, gender relations, and inventive practice.

 Chapter 51.
-“Environmental Sensing and ‘Media’ as Practice in the Making,” by Jennifer Gabrys (Goldsmiths, University of London) open access
+“Environmental Sensing and ‘Media’ as Practice in the Making,” by Jennifer Gabrys (open access)

 Environmental sensors are proliferating for a range of uses within the wider context of the Internet of Things.
 Sensors are also being taken up as low-cost digital technologies that allow citizens to monitor their environments, collect data, and report on events such as pollution.
 These emerging sets of practices, often termed “citizen sensing,” present new questions for how participation, sensing, and citizenship are understood and practiced within the context of digital media.
 Through a review of technologies, practices, and literature, this chapter outlines the newly developing area of citizen sensing and then discusses one research project, Citizen Sense, which undertakes a practice-based and participatory investigation into the possibilities and issues that arise with citizen sensing.
 Ultimately, the chapter suggests that citizen sensing presents new methods and approaches for understanding digital media in and through practice.

 Chapter 52.
-“Approaching Design as Inquiry: Magic, Myth, and Metaphor in Digital Fabrication,” by Daniela Rosner (University of Washington) open access
+“Approaching Design as Inquiry: Magic, Myth, and Metaphor in Digital Fabrication,” by Daniela Rosner (open access)

 This chapter considers three projects of digital fabrication and the productivist and integrated approaches to design inquiry they set in motion.
 In reflecting on these cases and scholarship from media studies and digital humanities, I show how digital production becomes a means rather than an end, a mechanism by which researchers might mutually engage their sites of study.
 Using this integrated approach, I locate small-scale manufacturing prototypes in a wider historical context of “mimetic machinery”: machines for mechanical reproduction that draw their symbolic power from a material connection with the phenomena represented.